AI-DSCHubAUB/AIcademy/README.md

 Course material for AIcademy 2023 (Sept.
 29-30)

-AIcademy is an event for High School students to discover and learn about Artificial Intelligence at the American Univeristy of Beirut The event is organized by the Artificial Intelligence, Data Sciene, and Computing Hub
+AIcademy is an event for High School students to discover and learn about Artificial Intelligence at the American Univeristy of Beirut.

+The event is organized by the Artificial Intelligence, Data Sciene, and Computing Hub

 ### What is AI?